oulamineYou/pt2itp/README.md

 Input line-delimited geojson features of points.
 Each point should have a property called `street` containing the street name and `number` containing the street address.

+Addresses can have any number of name synonyms of equal or differing priority.

 #### Properties

 | Property | Function |